codingpains/javascript-ADTs/README.md

 A wrist watch is a perfect example of an ADT.
 Inside it has a complex engine with wheels that we wouldn't be able to understand, however in the outside it gives a nice interface of needles that point at numbers or symbols.
 If we want to set a new time, it has a useful pin called crown that allows us to do just that.

-If instead of having this engine, we had a direct connection to the god Chronos, we wouln't notice.
+If instead of having this engine, we had a direct connection to the god Chronos, we wouldn't notice.

 ### Vending Machine.